PwnerHarry/Viper-Interpreter/README.md

 	GUI
 How to run this:

-	Turn on your windows
+	Turn on your Windows
-	Make sure that your g++ is in a directory the system environment variables as "Path" put source file in the master folder, simply drag a source file (*.vi) onto Viper.exe
+	Make sure that your g++ is in a directory the user / system environment variables as "Path" Put source files in the master folder, simply drag a source file (*.vi) onto MAKE.bat